BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn

 To improve this situation, you have to strengthen the thin edges of your vocal folds.
 When you sing, the vocal folds normally come together to produce sound, and you must learn how to create a tighter seal when they are together.
-When you do this, you will realize that more of the air that you are using to sing gets used up to produce more quality sounds.
+When you do this, you will realize that more air that you are using to sing gets used up to produce more quality sounds.

 Advantages of Mastering Vocal Cord Closure

 The underlying trick in having a beautiful voice is the mastery of vocal cord closure.
 It is the very foundation of all the technical works that you should engage in to enhance your voice.
 You can make sound, for example, because of the closing actions of your vocal cords.
 Your vocal cords come together and meet at your throat’s center.
 This mechanism is termed “adduction.”
 The cords adduct to prevent air from coming up from your lungs.
 You create crisp sounds by merely resisting the movement of air from your lungs.

 Vocal adduction means the same thing as vocal chord closure, and it refers to the coming together of vocal folds (also known as vocal cords) to produce sound.
-It occurs when we shout, sing, speak, whistle, etc. Vocal abduction is the opposite of vocal cord closure, and it refers to the state in which a singer sings the vocal cords while breathing.
+It occurs when we shout, sing, speak, whistle, etc. Vocal abduction is the opposite of closure, and it refers to the state in which a singer sings the vocal cords while breathing.

 Knowing how to control the amount of vocal cord closure is one of the most important key factors for developing good control over your voice when singing.
 There are several practices and exercises that you can do to improve on your vocal folds and minimize any breathing situations while singing your vocal cords.

-Mastering vocal function has several advantages that can help you to become a great singer.
+Mastering vocal function has several advantages that can help you to become a great opera singer.
 First, it creates immediate access to resonance and healthy vocal tones.
 The compressed subglottic breath allows the vocal cords to vibrate creating a good feeling that makes the singer feel like a “pillow of breath” without any forced breath pressure.
 The vocal function also helps the acoustic space of the throat to stay wide open.